 We sampled the Saturday night special of slow cooked rib eye with gravy, green beans and home fries (nothing like the fries you get in a well known fast food establishment).
 It was delicious and felt like the first home cooked meal we had had since arriving in the country.

 We have had a few problems with credit cards not working out here.
 The staff pull the card out expecting us to sign the paper without realising that we need to put a PIN in to authorise it.
 Then it refuses the payment.
 A little frustrating but now we know the system we should be ok.

-The Victory Cowboy Inn was adorned with loads of typical cowboy artefacts and gave the place a great local atmosphere.
+The Victory Steakhouse and Lounge was adorned with loads of typical cowboy artefacts and gave the place a great local atmosphere.
 Unfortunately we had a long drive ahead of us the next day so we (for once in our lives) decided it was not time for ‘just one more’, and ‘headed on out’ back to the hotel.
-The inn was going to be open until 2am and we could not afford to get caught up on a session, although we were tempted!
+The Inn was going to be open until 2am and we could not afford to get caught up on a session, although we were tempted!

 So we retired back to our motel for a final plan of the next day’s route and settled down for a good night’s sleep.
 Which we almost had, apart from the quaint regular sound of the train horns going off in the distance.
 Another reminder we were still in the Wild West.